naniyamali/Book-finder-with-recommendation-using-collaborative-filtering-approach/README.md

 4. **Open in browser**
    - Navigate to `http://localhost:3000`

-### Option 2: With Python Backend (Optional)
+### Option 2: With Python Backend

-If you want to use the Python backend for API calls:
+ the Python backend for API calls:

 1. **Install Python dependencies**
    \`\`\`bash